appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Communicate-Between-an-App-and-Iframe.md

       // window.removeEventListener('message', messageHandler);

     ```
     Read the received message using the `event.data` property.
 Add or update the code in the `addEventListener()` method to process the received message.
-Moreover, it's crucial to unlisten to the messages when they are no longer needed.
-Achieve this by invoking the `removeEventListener()` method.
+Moreover, it's crucial to unlisten to the messages when they are no longer needed by invoking the `removeEventListener()` method.

 ## Send messages to Appsmith